 Temperate grasslands have significant variations in temperatures with hot summers and cold winters.
 Precipitation is moderate with just enough rain and snow to distinguish these areas from deserts.
 Because grasslands have few if any trees, strong winds often blow through them adding to the dryness.
 Temperate grasslands are found in the prairies and plains of central North America, in the South African veldts, Hungary’s pusztas, the steppes of Russia and the pampas of Uruguay and Argentina.

-Temperatures in prairie grasslands often rise to more than 100 degrees F and periods of up to two months with no rain at all are common.
+The prairie grassland average temperature often rises to more than 100 degrees F and periods of up to two months with no rain at all are common.
 Grassland plants are adapted to hot summer temperatures and drought with their slender leaves that help them retain water and deep root systems.
 Summer’s heat and dryness often results in fires caused by lightning or human activity.
 Grasses, with their deep roots, grow back after a fire even more vigorously with the help of the carbonized organic matter.

 Grasslands turn brown in winter and often have a dusting of snow.
 Temperatures plummet well below 0 degrees Fahrenheit.
 For example, temperatures in the grassland areas near Winnipeg in Canada can dip to -10 degrees F and average -4 degrees F. Plants use winter snow as insulation, trapping it among leaves and stems.